psoukie/zipchord/README.md

 The Chord Behavior group allows you to change how spaces and punctuation are handled around chords.

 **Smart punctuation** offers three options:
-* Off: Spaces and capitalization are never adjusted around punctuation.
+* Off: Spaces and capitalization are not adjusted around punctuation.
 * For chords only: Spaces are added and words are capitalized only when punctuation precedes or follows chorded entry.
 * For all input: Spaces are always added after punctuation and words are capitalized even for regular typing.